What to do in New Orleans Tonight

 Cooter Brown’s – This sports bar offers 17 different TVs with sporting events of all kinds.
 They have over 400 beers on tap, raw oysters for the seafood fans and some of the best pub grub in NOLA.

-13 on Frenchmen – This local hotspot has a menu filled with southern favorites such as Red Beans & Rice, Crawfish, and Cuban sandwiches.
+13 – This local hotspot has a menu filled with southern favorites such as Red Beans & Rice, Crawfish, and Cuban sandwiches.
 Their specialty cocktails are another popular attraction that brings in the crowds.

 Beachcorner’s – If you’re looking for variety at your bar & grill, this sports bar offers up a lot of great pub grub.
 In addition to the typical finger foods, you’ll also find “beach burgers,” fried catfish sandwiches and more!